MarkoSterk/PyJolt/README.md

         }).status(HttpStatus.UNPROCESSABLE_ENTITY)
 ```

-The above CustomExceptionHandler class can also be registered with the application in configs.py file
+The above CustomExceptionHandler class can also be registered with the application in configs.py file.

 ```
 EXCEPTION_HANDLERS: List[str] = [